coreweave/tensorizer/examples/benchmark/README.md

 # Tensorizer Benchmarking

-The files in this folder container everything needed to benchmark both the serialization and deserialization process.
+The files in this directory contain everything needed to benchmark both the serialization and deserialization process.

 The benchmarks will be run using tensorizer,